Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ## Code Validation
 Code readability and consistency was routinely checked by directly pasting into a [PEP8](http://pep8online.com/) linter.

-Issues identified like those below could then be addressed using a clean as your go approach.
+Issues identified like those below could then be addressed using a clean as you go approach.

 ![pep8-check](docs/readme/pep8-check.png "pep-8-check")

 ## Game setup

 ### Casting
 Care was taken when accepting inputs from the user.
-These default to a *string* so required converting to an *integer* format as they were to be used in a loop to create the validated number of players.
+These default to a *string* so required converting to an *integer* format as they were to be used in a loop to create a validated number of players.

 ``` python
 # Immediately convert string input from user to an integer